 Food and food waste

 - A third of our food grown and prepared does not make it from farm or factory to fork.
-Producing uneaten food - wastes a whole host of resources-seeds, water, energy, land, fertilizer, hours of labour, financial capital-and generates greenhouse gases at every stage and is responsible for roughly 8 percent of global greenhouse emissions.
+Producing uneaten food wastes a whole host of resources - seeds, water, energy, land, fertiliser, hours of labour, financial capital, and generates greenhouse gases at every stage and is responsible for roughly 8% of global greenhouse emissions.

 - Meat and dairy production is responsible for 14% of global climate-changing emissions - if we eat a balanced diet with plenty of vegetables and followed the recommendations of the Government's Eatwell Guide, then according to Carbon Trust analysis, we'd each have a much lower environmental impact than the current average UK diet does and be healthier!